 1. Yarrow may accumulate nutrients.

-According to Dr. Duke at the USDA, yarrow’s deep roots mine the subsoil for potassium, calcium, and magnesium.
+According to this USDA database, yarrow’s deep roots mine the subsoil for potassium, calcium, and magnesium.
 And according to sources like Gaia’s Garden and Edible Forest Gardens, yarrow may also mine for phosphorus and copper, making it a potentially nutrient-rich mulch.

-Using yarrow as a potential fertilizer is just one of many ways we can “stack the deck” in our favor of having a thriving, healthy garden.
-Perhaps not everything we try will yield the result we’re looking for, but with a richness of plant diversity comes a rich gardening experience.
+Using yarrow as a potential fertilizer is just one of many ways we can “stack the deck” toward a thriving, healthy garden.
+Perhaps not every experiment will yield the result we’re looking for, but with a richness of plant diversity comes a rich gardening experience.

 Would you like to learn more about using herbs like yarrow to improve the biodiversity of your garden, reduce maintenance, and increase yield?